croner-i-web/progression-framework/frameworks/engineering/mobile.md

           - "Help people in non-technical roles understand technical constraints / trade-offs"
           - "Share technical context and direction for less experienced engineers"
           - "Give direct and constructive feedback to other engineers"
-          - "Help other people develop themselves and regularly gives insightful, useful feedback to those around them"
+          - "Help other people develop themselves and regularly give insightful, useful feedback to those around them"
           - "Communicate their area’s role within the larger mission of the company"
   - name: "impact"
     title: